exercism/julia/concepts/basics/about.md

 Note that division with `/` always gives a floating-point value.

-We will return to this in a later concept, which will discuss integer division with `div()` or `÷` to truncate and `//` to get a rational number.
+We will return to this in later concepts, which will discuss integer division with `div()` or `÷` to truncate and `//` to get a rational number.

 ## Functions